MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: The Compiler

 \subsection{Task Implementation Generation}

-In addition to constructing a \graph, \sys also needs to generate a device function for each task to be executed on a GPU SM. \sys leverages prior work and employs a {\em compiler superoptimization} approach to automatically generating a high-performance implementation for each task.
+In addition to constructing a \graph, \sys must generate a device function for each task to execute on a GPU SM. \sys leverages prior work and uses a {\em compiler superoptimization} approach to automatically generate a high-performance implementation for each task.

 Specifically, \sys performs superoptimization at the thread block level instead of the kernel level.
-Each compute task is associated with a reference PyTorch implementation, and \sys leverages the Mirage superoptimizer~\cite{wu2025mirage} to automatically search for an optimal thread block graph, which is sent to the Mirage compiler for generating a CUDA implementation.
-The CUDA implementation includes all intra-SM optimizations such as software pipelining, register reusing, and layout optimizations to minimize bank conflicts.
+Each compute task is associated with a reference PyTorch implementation, and \sys uses the Mirage superoptimizer~\cite{wu2025mirage} to search for an optimized thread-block graph, which is sent to the Mirage compiler to generate a CUDA implementation.
+The CUDA implementation includes intra-SM optimizations such as software pipelining, register reuse, and layout optimizations to reduce shared-memory bank conflicts.